kohzhixing/Getting-CleaningData_Week4Assignment1/README.md

 **mean_x_acc_reading and sd_x_acc_reading**

 mean_x_acc_reading and sd_x_acc_reading refers respectively to the mean and standard deviation of each accelerator reading along the x-axis.
+There are 128 accelerator readings.

 **mean_y_acc_reading and sd_y_acc_reading**

-mean_y_acc_reading and sd_y_acc_reading refers respectively to the mean and standard deviation of each accelerator reading along the y-axis.
+mean_y_acc_reading and sd_y_acc_reading refers respectively to the mean and standard deviation of each accelerator reading along the y-axis.There are 128 accelerator readings.

 **mean_z_acc_reading and sd_z_acc_reading**

-mean_z_acc_reading and sd_z_acc_reading refers respectively to the mean and standard deviation of each accelerator reading along the z-axis.
+mean_z_acc_reading and sd_z_acc_reading refers respectively to the mean and standard deviation of each accelerator reading along the z-axis.There are 128 accelerator readings.

 **mean_x_gyro_reading and sd_x_gyro_reading**

 mean_x_acc_reading and sd_x_acc_reading refers respectively to the mean and standard deviation of each gyroscope reading along the x-axis.
+There are 128 gyroscope readings.

 **mean_y_gyro_reading and sd_y_gyro_reading**

-mean_y_acc_reading and sd_y_acc_reading refers respectively to the mean and standard deviation of each gyroscope reading along the y-axis.
+mean_y_acc_reading and sd_y_acc_reading refers respectively to the mean and standard deviation of each gyroscope reading along the y-axis.There are 128 gyroscope readings.

 **mean_z_gyro_reading and sd_z_gyro_reading**

-mean_z_acc_reading and sd_z_acc_reading refers respectively to the mean and standard deviation of each gyroscope reading along the z-axis.
+mean_z_acc_reading and sd_z_acc_reading refers respectively to the mean and standard deviation of each gyroscope reading along the z-axis.There are 128 gyroscope readings.

 **mean_x_acc_signal and sd_x_acc_signal**

-mean_x_acc_signal and sd_x_acc_signal refers respectively to the mean and standard deviation of each sensor acceleration signal reading along the x-axis.
+mean_x_acc_signal and sd_x_acc_signal refers respectively to the mean and standard deviation of each sensor acceleration signal reading along the x-axis.There are 128 acceleration signal readings.

 **mean_y_acc_signal and sd_y_acc_signal**

-mean_y_acc_signal and sd_y_acc_signal refers respectively to the mean and standard deviation of each sensor acceleration signal reading along the y-axis.
+mean_y_acc_signal and sd_y_acc_signal refers respectively to the mean and standard deviation of each sensor acceleration signal reading along the y-axis.There are 128 acceleration signal readings.

 **mean_z_acc_signal and sd_z_acc_signal**

-mean_z_acc_signal and sd_z_acc_signal refers respectively to the mean and standard deviation of each sensor acceleration signal reading along the z-axis.
+mean_z_acc_signal and sd_z_acc_signal refers respectively to the mean and standard deviation of each sensor acceleration signal reading along the z-axis.There are 128 acceleration signal readings.

 ##data manipulation